PurpleHominid/Project1-TraceBall/README.md

 I was initially given a project brief.
 The brief outlined for us what the client wanted from this project.
 It was up to me to determine from this brief what I needed to do in order to meet the clients needs.
 To do this I had to break down the brief in to more managable steps.

-Firstly I broke down the project brief into what I believed to be the main tasks that I need to complete in order to meet the clients needs
+Firstly I broke down the project brief into what I believed to be the main tasks that I need to complete in order to meet the clients needs.
+These are called the 'Epics' and are the core steps to completing the project.
+These steps can be completed and tested independantly of one another.

 ### III.
 Genre
 This project will be a 2D, top down, casual arcade game